LucasG2001/cartesian_impedance_control/README.md

 #### Endeffector-config

 Before launching the controller make sure the surgical drill is attached securley to the flansch of the Franka Emika Robot.
-Additionally the endeffector-config.json file needs to be updated on the FCI website.
+Additionally the endeffector configuration needs to be updated on the FCI website.
 This can be done by selecting under the Settings tab in the End-Effector subpage.
 Select "other" in the drop down menu and upload the [endeffector-config_med_drill.json](endeffector-config_med_drill.json) file.
 Save the settings before you launch the controller.

 #### Controller launching

 To use the orthopedic drilling controller launch the cartesian impedance controller, the user input client and if logging is wished the robot trajectory logger as well in individual terminals.

     ros2 launch cartesian_impedance_control cartesian_impedance_controller.launch.py
     ros2 run cartesian_impedance_control user_input_client